Band splitting in the altermagnet CrSb: Electron band structure in CrSb

 and the equations

 determine the Fermi surfaces of each band split due lifted degeneracy of spin states in the altermagnet state.

-The Brillouin zone of CrSb is shown on Fig2.
 According to numerical calculations \cite{Terashima2026} the Fermi level in CrSb is crossed by four bands split by momentum dependent internal field.
 There is a band looking like the tubular sheet along the $\Gamma A$ line and also closed pocket around A point.
 The other Fermi surface sheets are two sets of six closed pockets located symmetrically in respect the $\Gamma A$ line at some distance from it.

-The electron energy spectrum (\ref{alt1}) for each electron band should be invariant in respect of all operation of the group (\ref{alt}).
-The matrix spectrum obeying the necessary symmetry conditions has the form

-Functions $\varepsilon_{\bf k}$, $\gamma_{\bf k}$ are even six fold symmetric ($g$-wave) functions of momentum components $k_x,k_y, k_z$.
-These functions are different for different electron band.
-The expressions $(\hat a{\bf k})$ etc are the scalar products momentum ${\bf k}$ on the directions of the unit spin (axial) vectors

-To each direction of momentum corresponds fixed direction of spin.
-There is no function $f({\bf k})\hat z$ possessing all the necessary symmetry conditions (\ref{alt}).
-Hence, all the spins lie the horizontal plane.
+The vector functions $\mbox{\boldmath$\gamma$}_{\bf k}$ written above shows the momentum dependent spin direction in each band.